openstack/keystone/doc/source/configuration.rst

 Configuring the LDAP Identity Provider
 ===========================================================

-As an alternative to the SQL Databse backing store, Keystone can Use a Directory server to provide the Identity service.
+As an alternative to the SQL Databse backing store, Keystone can use a directory server to provide the Identity service.
 An example Schema for openstack would look like this::

   dn: cn=openstack,cn=org